intel/ipmctl/README.md

 02.00.00.xxxx  (master_2_0 branch) is for Intel Optane Persistent Memory 200 Series (and is backwards compatible with 100 series)

+The development branch contains what will likely become the 03.00.00.xxxx branch.

 ## Packages

 Some distributions include ipmctl allowing installation via their package manager.